MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 On the other hand snapshot style feeds like L1 (top of book) or L2 feed (price snapshot, order book deltas) can be conflated.
 If the message queue has multiple L1 updates, only the latest needs to be processed.
 In the case for an L2 update, they can be merged and updates to the same side and price can be conflated.
-This means when things are busy the over all work load can be reduced.
+This means when things are busy the work load can be reduced by skipping or conflating messages.

 #### Decouple the producer and consumer

 What this means in practical terms is that not every message from the producer needs to lead to a single call to the consumer.
-This is especially true if the consumer take a lot more time to process a message than the producer took.
+This is especially true if the consumer takes a lot more time to process a message than the producer.
-Messages can either be skipped or they can be efficiently aggregated to reduce the amount of work downstream.
+Messages can either be skipped or they can be conflated to reduce the amount of work downstream.
 This in practical terms often means reading from the message queue into some form of data structure that can be used to find redundant messages or to aggregate say trades at the same price.
 Once the message queue is empty, or too many messages have been processed, then these cleaned messages can be processed.